thatdecade/Multiple-USB-RGB-Power-Lighting/README.md

 **Assembly**

+If you have access to a 3d printer, an enclosure stl is provided.
+Thread the cables through the enclosure sides before soldering.

 Solder the resistors and diodes to the backpack, then wire into the trinket.
 Strip the USB cables and identify the 5V and Ground wires.
 Use a multimeter to be sure, but the 5V and Ground wires can also be identified by thickness.
 The power wires should be thicker than the data wires.

 *There is a RGB LED and three 220 ohm resistors on the backback pcb for debugging, leave them unpopulated.*